shenweihai1/coco/README.md

 ```

 # 2 questions left
-1. Where is the code for group-commit replication and replay on the backup?
+1. Where is the code for group-commit replication and replay on the backup? `group_commit` and `replication_request_handler` seem not do actual batch-replication over the socket? do they?
 2. How to configuration 3-way replication? parameter `replica_group` does not look right.